-- To check eligibility for a person/case: gov.uk/check-legal-aid - Civil Legal Advice may be able to provide free legal advice by phone to those eligible: gov.uk/civil-legal-advice 0345 345 4 345.
+- The public can check eligibility at: gov.uk/check-legal-aid - Civil Legal Advice may be able to provide free legal advice by phone to those eligible: gov.uk/civil-legal-advice 0345 345 4 345.

-Civil means test: many people will not be financially eligible, even though they cannot afford legal help.
+Civil means test: many people will not be financially eligible, even though they cannot afford private legal services.
 In very simplified terms (note that the rules are more complicated), the client's means are assessed combined with any partner:

-- Income test: earn no more than £2,657 per month before tax, whilst having no more than £733 per month of disposable income (the test may be passed by receiving certain "passporting" benefits); and - Capital test: have no more than £8,000 in disposable assets/savings

-(£3,000 for immigration cases).
+- Income test: earn no more than £2,657 per month before tax, whilst having no more than £733 per month of disposable income (the test may be automatically passed by receiving certain "passporting" benefits e.g. income support or universal credit); and - Capital test: have no more than £8,000 in disposable assets/savings (£3,000 for immigration cases).
 This includes equity in their home, but the first £100,000 in equity is disregarded (£200,000 for mortgage repossession claims).
 Also note the pensioner's (60<) capital disregard.

 The means test is disapplied in some cases (e.g. care proceedings, child abduction, mental health tribunal).
 Income/capital caps are waived for domestic violence or forced marriage protection, but a contribution may be required.

 See the full current means test: gov.uk/guidance/civil-legal-aid-means-testing